All Episodes

 I wondered who you were talking about, liberal tree huggers of the street.

-Could have been, you know, hybrid drivers.
+Could have been hybrid drivers.

-You're talking about you're talking about bicyclers.
+You're talking about, you're talking about bicyclers.

 I think that we should start hanging plates on bicycles.